vivy9524/alx-low_level_programming/README.md

-this is a readme file for c-debugging
+this is a readme file for 0x0E.
+C - Structures, typedef C